Bloch MB.131: Design and development

-The MB.130 was developed in response to the August 1933 French Aviation Ministry request for a reconnaissance and tactical bomber.
-It was an all-metal, twin-engine, low-wing monoplane with retractable landing gear, and armed with three flexible machine guns, one each in the nose, dorsal turret, and ventral gondola.
-It first flew on 29 June 1934, and despite very ordinary performance, soon entered production, 40 machines being ordered in October 1935.
-An improved version, the MB.131 was first flown on 16 August 1936, but still needed more work to overcome its deficiencies.
+The MB.130 was developed after the August 1933 French Aviation Ministry request for a reconnaissance and tactical bomber.
+It was an all-metal, twin-engine, low-wing monoplane with retractable landing gear, armed with three flexible machine guns, one each in the nose, dorsal turret, and ventral gondola.
+It first flew on 29 June 1934 and despite very ordinary performance, soon entered production, forty machines being ordered in October 1935.
+An improved version, the MB.131 was first flown on 16 August 1936 but still needed more work to overcome its deficiencies.
 The radically revised second prototype which flew on 5 May 1937 eventually formed the basis for series production, with aircraft being manufactured by SNCASO, the nationalised company that had absorbed Bloch and Blériot.
 Total production (including prototypes) was 143.

 MB.135

-A four-engined derivative of the MB.134, was developed powered by four 710 hp Gnome-Rhône 14M 14 cylinder radial engines, with an essentially similar airframe.
+A four-engined derivative of the MB.134, was developed powered by four 710 hp Gnome-Rhône 14M 14-cylinder radial engines, with an essentially similar airframe.
 The sole example flew for the first time on 12 January 1939.